wpengine/headless-docs/CODE-OF-CONDUCT.md

 On topic has a broad meaning in Headless development, since our development work could encompass the entire stack.
 As long as code is involved, any development-related query is fair game.
 But tone is complex, hard to read.
 Use clear and succinct language when possible to prevent misunderstandings.

-And if you REALLY have a dank non-development-related meme you want to share, the #random channel in our Slack is a good place for those.

 ## Respect